 Quick Answer: Top 3 Picks!

-Need a book fast but don’t have much time?
-Here are our top 3 favourites!
+Need a book quickly and short on time?
+Here are my top 3 favorites!

 #1 Best in Sci-Fi